Additional Resources

 Special Dietary Needs

-If your student has special dietary needs, please fill out a Medical Statement for Meal Modification form and email it to the Director of Food Services or deliver it directly to a Kitchen Manager or School Nurse.
+If your student has special dietary needs, please fill out a Medical Statement for Meal Modification form and email it to the Nutrition and Compliance Manager or deliver it directly to a Kitchen Manager or School Nurse.

 P-EBT Federal Program